 Ironically, that meeting in Jordan was not convened by Christians, but by Muslims who cared about the plight of their Christian neighbors.

 At one point, Jordan’s strong and kind king said that “it is a duty rather than a favor” to protect the Christians in the region, and Prince Ghazi bin Muhammad, a senior adviser to the king, acknowledged that “Christians were in this region before Muslims.”
 He said, “They are not strangers, nor colonialists, nor foreigners.
 They are natives of these lands and Arabs, just as Muslims are.”

 While I was deeply encouraged by the tone of these Islamic leaders, I couldn’t help but ask myself, “I wonder how many Christians in the West even care about those in the East?”

 In that moment, I decided I would be their advocate.

 It was the Apostle Paul who once advised some friends in Greece to “pray that we may be delivered from wicked and evil people.”

 I hear Paul’s prayer again on the lips of those persecuted today, and I call upon Christians everywhere to pray for and be an advocate for those upon whose foundation so much of our faith has been built.

 Indeed, it isn’t a favor.
 It’s our duty.

 Johnnie Moore is the author of a book about Jesus called "Dirty God: Jesus in the Trenches" (Thomas Nelson 2013) (#DirtyGod).
-He is a Professor of Religion and Vice President of Liberty University, where he, among other things, supervises its Center for Global Engagement.
 Keep up with him on Twitter (@JohnnieM) or at Facebook.com/JohnnieOnline.
 The opinions expressed in this commentary are solely those of Johnnie Moore.